-In general the information provided in the PIF should be sufficient for review to ensure "the safety, quality and claimed benefits of all cosmetic products in the market".
+In general the information provided in the PIF should be sufficient for review to ensure % be safety, quality and claimed benefits of all cosmetic products marketed in ASEAN+as specified in article 1(a) of the ASEAN Harmonized Cosmetic Regulatory Scheme.

 However, in some specific cases, other background or supplementary information supporting the PIF documents (e.g. product experience, microbiological challenge tests, additional confirmatory test methods, production records, etc.) may be necessary.
-The CNH should then make all efforts to provide the requested information to the NPRA.
+The company or person responsible for placing the product in the market should then make all efforts to provide the requested information to the Authorities.